narasegowdanithin/Metaverse_Browser_Interaction/README.md

 3. Start the project using npm:
     ```sh
    npm start

-### Step 3: Add Script to interact with the metaverse
+### Step 2: Start the WebSocket for Metaverse Property

-1.Add the following URL to the running script in Metaverse to enable exiting the quiz:
+1. Add the following URL to the running script in Metaverse to enable exiting the quiz:
    ```sh
    http://your-url:3001/messageback.js

 ### Additional Information

 1. To stop any running process, you can use Ctrl+C in the terminal where the process is running.